Turing Video-based Cognitive Tests to Handle Entangled Concepts: Introduction

 \section{Introduction}

-Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA\footnote{The term ``CAPTCHA'' was coined in 2000 by Luis von Ahn, Manuel Blum, Nicholas Hopper and John Langford of Carnegie Mellon University, see, e.g., the webpage \url{http://www.captcha.net}.}) have been widely used by websites to safeguard their services from bot-driven activities.
+Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA\footnote{The term ``CAPTCHA'' was coined in 2000 by Luis von Ahn, Manuel Blum, Nicholas Hopper and John Langford, researchers at Carnegie Mellon University.
+Additional information can be found, e.g., on the webpage \url{http://www.captcha.net}.}) have been widely used by websites to safeguard their services from bot-driven activities.
 Relatively simple tasks for people, but challenging for computers, are presented in CAPTCHA, such as clicking in a designated area, recognizing letters or numbers that are stretched, selecting objects in an image.
 Their simple yet effective mechanisms have contributed to maintain poll integrity, control registration, prevent ticket inflation, and counter false comments, ultimately ensuring a more secure and trustworthy online experience for users.
 Image-based CAPTCHAs require both image recognition and semantic classification, making them harder for bots to understand than text-based one.
 In addition, by collecting data from CAPTCHAs, one could train machine learning models.